Close

 What should I do if my cat can’t pee at all?

-Seek emergency veterinary care right away.
-A complete urinary blockage is life-threatening and needs immediate attention, especially in male cats.
+Seek emergency veterinary care immediately.
+A complete urinary blockage is life-threatening and needs urgent treatment, especially in male cats.

 At PetHealthMD, we’re here to help you understand what signs matter and when to seek care.
 Our expert-backed pet wellness tips and resources are here to give you clear, practical information you can use at home.